Last modified:

 Add details to the work order.

-Finish work order creation and send notification to assignee automatically.
+Finish work order creation and automatically send a notification to the assignee.

 1) Create a work order